Nursing Home Malpractice Lawyer

 When nursing homes provide medical and nursing care they may be held liable for failure to provide adequate medical treatment as required by accepted medical and nursing standard of care.

-Contact a Connecticut and New York Nursing Home Attorney today
+Contact a Connecticut and New York nursing home negligence attorney

-If you feel a loved one has been a victim of nursing home negligence or abuse contact the Law Offices of Patrick J. Filan to learn your legal rights.
+If you feel a loved one has been a victim of nursing home negligence or abuse in Connecticut or New York, contact the Law Offices of Patrick J. Filan to learn your legal rights.
+We offer free consultations.